-This course develops some of the issues raised in Sociological Theory I. It looks in some detail at Feminist approaches.
-Also examined are neo-Marxist perspectives, in particular the work of Gramsci and Lukás, as well as the structuralism of Lévi-Strauss.
+The second half of the course develops some of the issues raised in Sociological Theory I. It looks in some detail at Feminist approaches.
+Also examined are neo-Marxist perspectives, in particular the work of Gramsci and Lukás, as well as the Structuralism of Lévi-Strauss.